Weight filtrations on GKZ-systems: Weight filtration on torus embeddings

 recursively by \begin{itemize} \item $g(\emptyset) = 1$; \item $h(P) = \sum_{\emptyset \leq F < P} (t-1)^{\dim P - \dim F -1} g(F)$; \item $g_0(P)= h_0(P)$, \qquad $g_i(P) = h_i(P) - h_{i-1}(P)$ for $0 < i \leq \dim P/2$ and $g_i(P) = 0$ for all other $i$. \end{itemize}

-Now assume $0 \in \Int(P)$.
+Now assume $0$ is in the interior $\Int(P)$.
 From such a polytope we get a fan $\Sigma_P$ by taking the cones over the faces of $P$; here the empty face corresponds to the cone $\{0\} \subseteq \mbr^{d-1}$.
-This gives a projective toric variety $X_P$.
+This gives a projective toric variety $X_P$ together with an embedding into projective space.
 It was proved independently by Denef and Loeser \cite{DF1} and Fieseler \cite{Fies} that

 Denote by $\cone(X_P)$ the affine cone of $X_P$.
 Then